RoaaHamoudah/Internet-Record-2020-Project-/README.md

 3. **Functionalities**:
     - **Insert**: Add a new country record to the list (e.g., add Palestine).
     - **Delete**: Remove a country record from the list by country name (e.g., delete Finland).
+    - **Search**: Find a specific country record by its name.
+    - **Display**: Show all countries where the percentage of individuals using the internet exceeds a user-specified threshold.
+Results are displayed in a table.